Frameshift mutation: Sequencing

 Sanger sequencing and pyrosequencing are two methods that have been used to detect frameshift mutations, however, it is likely that data generated will not be of the highest quality.
 Even still, 1.96 million indels have been identified through Sanger sequencing that do not overlap with other databases.
 When a frameshift mutation is observed it is compared against the Human Genome Mutation Database (HGMD) to determine if the mutation has a damaging effect.
 This is done by looking at four features.
 First, the ratio between the affected and conserved DNA, second the location of the mutation relative to the transcript, third the ratio of conserved and affected amino acids and finally the distance of the indel to the end of the exon.

 Massively Parallel Sequencing is a newer method that can be used to detect mutations.
 Using this method, up to 17 gigabases can be sequenced at once, as opposed to limited ranges for Sanger sequencing of only about 1 kilobase.
 Several technologies are available to perform this test and it is being looked at to be used in clinical applications.
 When testing for different carcinomas, current methods only allow for looking at one gene at a time.
 Massively Parallel Sequencing can test for a variety of cancer causing mutations at once as opposed to several specific tests.
 An experiment to determine the accuracy of this newer sequencing method tested for 21 genes and had no false positive calls for frameshift mutations.

 Diagnosis

 A US patent (5,958,684) in 1999 by Leeuwen, details the methods and reagents for diagnosis of diseases caused by or associated with a gene having a somatic mutation giving rise to a frameshift mutation.
 The methods include providing a tissue or fluid sample and conducting gene analysis for frameshift mutation or a protein from this type of mutation.
 The nucleotide sequence of the suspected gene is provided from published gene sequences or from cloning and sequencing of the suspect gene.
 The amino acid sequence encoded by the gene is then predicted.
+NA Sequencing: Sanger sequencing or Next-Generation Sequencing (NGS) can be used to directly sequence the DNA and identify insertions or deletions.Polymerase Chain Reaction (PCR): PCR can be used to amplify the specific region containing the mutation for subsequent analysis.Multiplex Ligation-dependent Probe Amplification (MLPA): MLPA is a technique used to detect copy number variations and small insertions or deletions.Comparative Genomic Hybridization (CGH): CGH is used to detect chromosomal imbalances, which may include large insertions or deletions.